dmvieira/web2py-migrate/README.md

 Final Remarks
 ---------------

-You can implement any other extra function that you need, but those are really necessary.
+You can implement any other extra function that you need, but these are really necessary.

 Any questions please send me a message.